 With 120 types of birds, 250 types of plants and 25 mammals, Torres del Paine really cannot complain about lack of diversity in flora and fauna.

-It might come as a surprise to you, though, that there are some animals in Torres del Paine, especially birds, that you would expect to see in the tropics, not next to glaciers.
+It might come as a surprise to you, though, that there are some animals in this national park, especially birds, that you would expect to see in the tropics, not next to glaciers.

 Examples?
 Sure!
 Flamingos and parakeets!